dbiers/sophos_renew_instructions/README.md

 ## About

-If you are reading this it is likely that you are subscribed to the Sophos UTM Network Module license which is set to **expire** on **Feb 1, 2019**.
+If you are reading this it is likely that you are subscribed to the Sophos UTM Network Module license or UTM FullGuard License which is set to **expire** on **Dec 12, 2019**.

 This guide is to help walk you through getting your license refreshed.